Javascript is not enabled.

 Skip to content

-AARP Livability Fact Sheet - Street Trees
+AARP Livability Fact Sheet: Street Trees

 Is there a tree on the street where you live?
 Hopefully there's a least one tree, ideally there are many!

 In a neighborhood setting, street trees provide shade, safety, greenery, storm mitigation, energy savings and fresh air.
 Trees also buffer street noise, enhance privacy and help hide unattractive views.
 (What would you rather look at?
-A tree or a brick walll?)
+A tree or a brick wall?)

 The U.S. Forest Service estimates that the presence of street trees increases adjacent home values by an average of $13,000.
 The National Main Street Center reports that a good tree canopy can increase retail sales by 12 cents on the dollar in large cities and 9 cents on the dollar in small ones